 Use consistent alignments, margins, backgrounds, shadows, and other elements in your product images.

 Consistency is quality, when it comes to product images.
 You want to use the same background, same margins, same alignment, same shadowing, and other common properties across your imagery.
 Consistency keeps customer focus on the products rather than on irrelevant distractions like changing backgrounds.
 And consistency speaks to your attention to detail, which increases your professionalism in the eyes of your customers.

 Post-production can be broken into two phases: batch and individual processing.
 Batch processing is when you adjust all your images at once, and can often be done with your image capturing software.
 You can do things like color adjustment in Lightroom for your images in bulk, preventing repetitive and time-consuming edits.

-Adobe Photoshop allows you to perform some more sophisticated batch processing through the use of Photoshop “Actions.”
+While you can use free photo editing software, Adobe Photoshop allows you to perform some more sophisticated batch processing through the use of Photoshop “Actions.”
 Actions allow you to record a sequence of steps and turn them into an automated process you can then perform on all similar images at once.
 It’s great for adjustments like exposure, contrast, hue, and resizing.